airladon/ThisIGet/src/Lessons/Math/Geometry_1/CongruentTriangles/discover/simple/content.md

 ### More than three properties

 What about if you know four or five properties?
-Are any of these combinations sufficeint to determine congruency?
+Are any of these combinations sufficeint to determine congruence?

 <hint>Do four and five combinations of properties have already known three property combinations?</hint>

 <hintLow>[Answer]
 All combinations of four or five properties have within them either three sides, or one side and two angles.
-As **side-side-side**, **angle-angle-side** and **angle-side-angle** are all sufficient tests of congruency, then all combinations of four or five properties will also be sufficient tests of congruency.
+As **side-side-side**, **angle-angle-side** and **angle-side-angle** are all sufficient tests of congruence, then all combinations of four or five properties will also be sufficient tests of congruence.
 </hintLow>